jbakse/compform_notes/docs/syllabus.md

 Each student must have a Github account.
 We will use Github to turn in and host assignments.

 ## Backups
-Each student **must** keep backups of their daily sketches, including source code and images and be prepared to submit or re-submit this work at anytime.
+Each student **must** keep backups of their daily sketches, including source code and images and be prepared to submit or re-submit this work at any time.
 Data loss, even if due to a failure of a class resource or third party service will not be accepted as an excuse for missing work.

 ## Office Hours
 By appointment.
 Email to arrange.